nrson3/1-D-Thermal-Hydraulic-Model/README.md

 - Single-phase liquid flow
 - Constant heat transfer coefficient

-The intention of these assumptions are to isolate core thermal hydraulic behvaiors.
+The intention of these assumptions are to isolate core thermal hydraulic behaviors.

 RESULTS: